MoonshineSG/spotify.google/README.md

-# ¡¡ Spotify introduced an additional captcha at login which causes this script to fail !!
+# ¡¡ Spotify introduced an additional captcha at login which causes the LOGIN part of the script to fail !!

 ## Spotify Chromecast control using a Universal Remote